LiWen780/TDB/README.md

 # 1) How to create a table:
       Syntax:  new TDB.Table("COUNTRY", columns, rows);
+      Syntax #2 : new TDB.Table("COUNTRY");
-   columns and rows are objects or arrays containing the different columns and the rows within the table.
+Columns and rows are objects or arrays containing the different columns and the rows within the table.
-   You can also start a table by the expression:
-      new TDB.Table("COUNTRY");

 # 2) Adding columns:
       Syntax: .addColumn("Column1");
 addColum is a method from the Table class.

 # 3) Adding rows:
       Syntax: .addRow("row1, row2, row3, row4, row5");
 addRow is a method from the table class by which you can add row to the table.

 # 4) Get the number of current space for data within the table:
       Syntax: .getSize()